gajduk/greedy-tsp/README.md

 #How to efficiently gather collectibles in open world games?

----
-abstract: |
+    Andrej Gajduk - email andrej at gajduk.com

-    **Since Pokemon Go sent millions on the quest of collecting virtual monsters an important question has been on the minds of many people: Is going after the closest item first a good strategy?
+    **Abstract - Since Pokemon Go sent millions on the quest of collecting virtual monsters an important question has been on the minds of many people: Is going after the closest item first a good strategy?
 Here, we show that this is in fact a legitimate strategy which performs on average only